tedserbinski/www-jekyll/_posts/mobility/2018-02-21-bosch-acquires-techstars-mobility-graduate-splt.markdown

 Here’s how:

 1. **The Mentoring Session that Changed Their Future** — SPLT’s original premise was to ease the pain of commuting by splitting the fare with a passenger going in the same direction.
-During the program, I challenged them on building a consumer model that could scale and compete with dominant industry players like Uber or Lyft.
-I challenged them to consider an enterprise model that would provide a way to differentiate and leverage their strengths.
-Anya, understanding the problem at hand, took the advice to heart and during program made the business model switch.
+During the program, we had great discussions about building a consumer model that could scale and compete with dominant industry players like Uber or Lyft.
+We explored an enterprise model that would provide a way to differentiate and leverage their strengths.
+Anya, understanding the problem at hand, took the advice to heart and during program, made the business model switch.
+Anya implemented an enterprise business model that resonated with leading automotive and supplier customers.
 This business model switch is now core to Bosch’s Connected Mobility Solution’s division.

 2. **The Validation to Pursue their Vision** — Starting a business is hard.
 Everyone thought back in 2015 that Uber and Lyft had won in the United States, and there was no more innovation left in ride sharing.
 I knew that was only the tip of the iceberg.
 Our investment into Anya and Yale was validation that there was room in the market for more innovation and solutions.
 Little did we know that Bosch would soon one day be thinking the same.